 National Planning Policy Framework (NPPF): A document setting out national planning policy for England.
-This was finalised in 2023, and replaces a variety of previous national guidance within a single document.
+This replaces a variety of previous national guidance within a single document.

 Net zero carbon: Achieving a balance between the carbon emitted into the atmosphere, and the carbon removed from it (source of definition: Energy Saving Trust)